gdev96/imagic/README.md

 ##### 2. MySQL Server 8

-In order to create and connect to DB, download MySQL Community Server 8 from:
+In order to create and connect to DB, server needs MySQL Community Server 8.
+Download it from:

 https://dev.mysql.com/downloads/mysql/